aarongustafson/form-obfuscator/README.md

 * `form-obfuscator:hide` when a field is obfuscated
 * `form-obfuscator:reveal` when a field is obfuscated

-On either event you can access the obfuscated field through the reference `event.detail.field`.
+On either event you can access the obfuscated field through the reference `event.detail.field` and the hidden field through the reference `event.detail.hidden`.

 ## Markup Assumptions